hasura/graphql-engine/rfcs/remote-schema-permissions.md

 ## Few questions to tackle:

-1. The above example only shows "allowed_objects".
-We should only consider how to tackle the other GraphQL types: Scalars, Interfaces, Unions, Enums and Input Objects
-2. This will be a breaking change as all remote schemas will be hidden for all role except `admin`.
+1. This will be a breaking change as all remote schemas will be hidden for all role except `admin`.
 This was tackled in #2690 by introducing a feature flag for enabling remote schema permissions explicitly.